fjssharpsword/SFConv/README.md

-Factorized convolution with spectral normalization.
+Spectral decay of factorized convolution for medical images with heavily skewed features.